AbdulMuizzFayyaz/BanoQabil_2.0_Python_Course/Final Project/Readme.md

 You also need to install the pygame using cmd (use command "pip install pygame")

 # How to run
+1. First clone the folder in your computer.
-1. First ensure that you have python,and pygame installed.
+2. Ensure that you have python,and pygame installed.
-2. Open a terminal or command prompt.
+3. Open a terminal or command prompt.
-3. Navigate the directory containing “snake.py”.
+4. Navigate the directory containing “snake.py”.
-4. Run the script using “python snake.py”.
+5. Run the script using “python snake.py”.